 Pursuant to Title 70 O.S.
 1987 §24-102, students have no reasonable expectation for privacy rights from school officials in regard to school lockers, desks, or other school property.

 LUNCH

 We operate a CLOSED CAMPUS.
 Students must stay in a supervised location from the time they arrive until dismissed.
 The cafeteria offers many choices.
-Milk may be purchased in the cafeteria.
 Snacks (i.e. chips and drinks) are available at the vending machines.